Developing a Succession Plan that Supports Diversity in the Workplace

 Finally, it is worth noting that companies often observe DEI policies benefiting their brand image.
 The reason for this is that increasing diversity within an organization helps to balance its demographic characteristics with the characteristics of its customer base.
 Having a leadership team that reflects the clients you serve can significantly improve your organization’s public image.
 It also makes it more likely that the experience and background of your team is representative of your clients, which will help you make more customer-focused decisions and do a better job of connecting with the people you serve.

-Creating a Succession Plan that Supports Diversity
+How to Create a Succession Plan that Supports Diversity

 There are a couple different things you can do to ensure your succession planning process supports diversity.
 Two of the most important principles are to incorporate merit-based hiring and promotion, and use validated assessments and standardized worksheets.
 Together, these will add objectivity and reduce bias in your decision-making process.